State of Texas Assessments of Academic Readiness

 Grade 8* - reading, mathematics, science and social studies

-At high school, grade-specific assessments will include 5 end-of-course (EOC) assessments: Algebra I, biology, English I (R&W), English II (R&W), and U.S. history.
+At high school, subject-specific assessments will include 5 end-of-course (EOC) assessments: Algebra I, biology, English I (R&W), English II (R&W), and U.S. history.

 Grade 9 - STAAR EOC - algebra I, English I, biology